5 Ways To Survive The Rainy Season in Japan

 Take On Tsuyu And Win

-Ah, the rainy season in Japan; hundreds of shoes lost in the daily deluge that sees the streets turn into the flood scene from every recent disaster movie, coupled with the constant scent of Eau de Damp Footwear.
+Hundreds of shoes are lost in the daily deluge that sees the streets turn into the flood scene from every recent disaster movie, coupled with the constant scent of Eau de Damp Footwear.
 We’ve seen Birkenstocks, leather heels and even Crocs give up before we’ve managed to wade to the office.
 It’s time to invest in a decent pair of quality rain boots that will save you time and avoid the unnecessary loss of half of your shoe collection.

 Most, if not all, Japanese shoe stores will start selling a range of water-resistant rubber boots from May with the cheapest starting around ¥3,000 all the way up to ¥75,000 (yikes!) for a branded pair like Hunters.
 It’s a good idea to shop around, and you might find a better deal online at Rakuten or Amazon.

-These foldable rubber boots designed for the fashion-conscious rice farmer have been doing the internet rounds for a while.
-Ok, they’re not cheap but this is an investment, right?
+These foldable rubber boots (¥7,480), designed for the fashion-conscious rice farmer, have been making the internet rounds for a while.
+Okay, they’re not cheap, but this is an investment, right?

 Wearing make-up this June?
 Your face will—literally—begin to melt, transforming a slick of eyeliner into a cosplay of Beetlejuice.
 Hair, too, likes to frizz in the manner of an electrocuted poodle.
 Never mind though, as this actually helps to avert people’s eyes from the unavoidable sweat patches that will form in places you didn’t even think they could.